investing in urban green infrastructure

 Moving from projects to programs will require new methods of funding and, most importantly, a shift toward financing.
 Municipalities need to rethink how dollars move through these new programs and be open to creative and combined solutions, and they need to carefully evaluate options specific to their respective needs and realities.

-Opportunity: Urban GI Labs
+putting the blueprint into action: Urban GI Labs

 Reproduction of this publication for educational or other non-commercial purposes is authorized without prior written permission from the copyright holder provided the source is fully acknowledged.
 Reproduction of this publication for resale or other commercial purposes is prohibited without prior written permission of the copyright holder.